Freddv2/serverless-rest-api-go/README.md

 ## Summary

-This is an AWS serverless REST API written in Go that can manage "buckets".
-A bucket is simply a container of stocks and/or ETFs.
+This is an AWS serverless REST API written in Go that can manage "Portfolio".
+A portfolio is simply a container of stocks and/or ETFs.

 The architecture tries to follow Uncle Bob's Clean Architecture.